JDiaz0523/Psi_analysis/README.md

 | [plot.Psi.matrix](#plotPsimatrix)    | Displays the Psi matrix using a custom pseudocolor scale. |
 | [map.vector](#mapvector)         | Rescales a vector to a specified length using proportional mapping. |

+The complete implementation of these functions is available in the file [`PsiAnalysis_Functions.R`](link-to-the-file).
+Users can download or explore the file directly from the repository.
 ---------------------------------------------------------------------------------------
 ### **do.alpha.pulse**
 ---